utilarium/cardigantime/docs/public/deep-merge-guide.md

 ## Real-World Examples

-### KodrDriv Use Case
+### MyApp Use Case

-This is perfect for the KodrDriv scenario mentioned in your question:
+This is perfect for the MyApp scenario mentioned in your question:

 **`../../.kodrdriv/config.yaml`:**
 ```yaml